gunn-elimination/elimination-2024/README.md

 The 2024 Elimination website is developed using the SUKIT tech stack (Supabase + SvelteKit).
 I'm not using Firebase cuz FKIT.
 Please open a pull request if you want to contribute.

+## Getting Started

+You'll need access to the Supabase keys in order to test the backend locally.
+Contact [@ThePickleGawd]("https://github.com/ThePickleGawd) if you'd like to contribute.
+Copy them into `.env` in the root directory.

 ## Developing

 Once you've cloned the project and installed dependencies with `npm install`, start a development server: